Publications

 Locating and Approving Affordable Housing

 This manual is a tool for affordable housing developers, advocates and local officials seeking support for their efforts to increase the supply of affordable housing in these critical times.
-It surveys the state and federal laws that provide rights, protections and incentives for the development of transitional and permanent housing for low income households, and it explains how to use these laws without having to resort to costly and time-consuming law suits.
+It surveys the state and federal laws that provide rights, protections and incentives for the development of transitional and permanent housing for low-income households, and it explains how to use these laws without having to resort to costly and time-consuming lawsuits.

 Helpful Links

-PILP’s Guide to Internet Resources
+PILP’s Guide to Redevelopment Resources

 California State Controller (See Local Gov’t Annual Financial Reports then Redevelopment Agencies Annual Report)